fhiso/sources-and-citations/citation-elements.md

 {.ednote}  The intention is that the *range* of this *property* will be a boolean.

+{.ednote}  Are *abstract datatypes* a necessary part of our data model at all?
+They were introduced to allow an `AbstractDate` *datatype*, but is it necessary for this datatype to be an *abstract datatype*?

 ### Built-in datatypes

 This standard gives special treatment to three *datatypes* defined in